timitee/api_recorder/docs/recording.rst

 Like Tests, the goal of Recordings is to make them self-contained units.
 Especially if you are recording transactions with a live api (not recommended unless readonly).
-That means cleaning up the recording, if possible.
+That means cleaning up after yourself after the recording, if possible.
 It won't always be possible - but in 99 percent of those occasions it won't matter.

 During development you'll be calling those transacations anyway (although you could you use the recording in a view :-)  Trashing the database with junk test